dorontal/consciousness/README.md

   a human, or about the concept of a human - that's just one circle.

-* Since everything is in flux, what's inside the circle is in flux, what's outside of it is in flux also.
-The circle itself is not constant, it is in flux.
+* Since everything is in flux, what's inside the circle is in flux and what's outside of it is in flux.
+The circle itself is also is in flux.

 * Due to the connectedness axiom, whenever some thing changes, it causes a change in every other thing.
 So whenever something outside